3 Hidden Tradeoffs with Some Startup AI Storage Solutions

 SDS-based startups promise seamless storage solutions, but they’re marred with complex initial implementations, ongoing stability challenges, and regret.
 More specifically, deploying these systems often results in non-stop troubleshooting, patching, and experimentation with different storage configurations, causing frustration and loss of valuable resources.

 These SDS solutions also struggle with inefficiencies.
 Commodity components are attractive due to their low acquisition cost; however, the lack of optimization and efficiency between hardware and software shows up in the energy efficiency of these systems.
 With the world on the verge of an energy crisis, every watt saved is a watt that can be provisioned to new workloads.
-With AI investments ramping up, these watts will be precious!
-Stay tuned for a follow-up “Beyond the Hype” blog where we’ll cover the efficiency concerns around SDS, particularly the crucial energy efficiency.
-In this blog, we will cover the enduring storage management burden that tends to follow the implementation of these solutions.
+And with AI investments ramping up, these watts will be precious!
+Let’s look at some of the enduring storage management burdens that tend to follow the implementation of these solutions.

-While these new storage solutions claim to be feature-rich, many of the features draw from various open-source software.
-Many of these features are not enterprise-ready and correctly configuring them proves to be complex and time-consuming.
-To simplify deployment and improve performance, some of these key features are turned off by default causing operational headaches down the road.
-For example, one solution vendor turns off Data-at-Rest Encryption (D@RE) by default, which is crucial to keeping customer data secure.
+While these new storage solutions claim to be feature-rich, many features draw from various open-source software.
+Many of these features are not enterprise-ready and correctly configuring them proves to be complex.
+Some of these key features are turned off by default, causing operational headaches down the road.
+For example, one vendor turns off Data-at-Rest Encryption (D@RE) by default, which is crucial to keeping customer data secure.
 While D@RE can be enabled after the system is up and running, this can impact ongoing performance unpredictably, perhaps even resulting in a system not being able to meet its performance SLAs.
 Self-encrypting drives (SEDs) can minimize the impact on system performance during encryption, but tend to be significantly more expensive than regular drives.
 Contrary to what the performance benchmark results from this vendor with encryption off may convey, customers deploying this solution must choose between accepting a performance impact or paying additional costs to acquire SEDs.

 Unfortunately, operating these new storage solutions doesn’t get any easier after the initial deployment is complete.
 Customers have to remain vigilant to ensure that their storage system is running optimally.
 That means dealing with a variety of third-party patches and even custom software fixes, which can increase downtime and risk and extend resolution times.
 Many have limited monitoring capabilities that provide some reactive information about the array and user statistics and error alerts, but they cannot auto-detect problems, offer self-service solutions, or forecast future requirements.